Stunning coastal scenery, legends of smuggling, and plenty of fish and chips!

 On the route, besides fantastic views of the North Sea and the local wildlife, we’ll pass Runswick Bay, Kettle Ness and the Whitby Sands, all the time looking out for fossils hidden in the rocks.
 There are a few ups and downs, mixed in with long stretches of relatively flat walking along the cliff-tops.
 As it’s the Cleveland Way, the trail is well-made, giving us ample time to enjoy looking at the scenery.

 Once back at the hostel in Whitby, perhaps after popping into a pub or two and exploring the Whitby waterfront, there will be lots of time to freshen up and relax with a drink before we head out for the evening meal.
 We’ll walk back into town and head to a local pub, to really get into the local atmosphere.
+This meal is not included in the cost of the weekend.

 For today’s walk we’ll be heading the other direction, taking the path along the cliff-tops south of Whitby the 6.5 miles to Robin Hood’s Bay.
 This is an easy walk, mostly staying high on the cliffs with endless views over the sea, passing Saltwick Bay and Ness Point on the way to the famous smuggling haunt, supposedly where Robin Hood and the merry men retired!